 "Most of the Greek things on the menu come from her recipes," Lepotakis said.
 "They have gone over extremely well."

 His grandparents opened the Union Lunch in Pittsfield back in 1938.
-Since then, owning restaurants has remained
+Since then, owning restaurants has remained the family business.

 It's certainly the case at Electra's Café.
 Lepotakis' sister, Corinne Keegan -- who formerly owned Corinne's Place in Pittsfield -- delivers her homemade desserts and makes cakes to order.
 Her son, Jared, is in charge of the kitchen.